ShailadhShinde/CNN/README.md

 </div>
 This project focuses on:

-- Exploratory Data Analysis
--
--
+- Image Classification using CNN
+- Demonstration of Transfer learning using VGG16
--
+- Implementaion using CNN Architectures

 #### -- Project Status: [Completed]